SurveyMonkey: Acquisitions

+In 2015, SurveyMonkey acquired TechValidate, a Canadian marketing content automation company and Renzu Inc.

-The company has acquired three other survey tools: Precision Polling, Wufoo, and Zoomerang, as well as a 49.9 percent stake in the UK-based Clicktools.
+The company has acquired six other survey tools: GetFeedback, Usabilla, Fluidware, Precision Polling, Wufoo, and Zoomerang, as well as a 49.9 percent stake in the UK-based Clicktools.

-SurveyMonkey acquired TechValidate, a Canadian marketing content automation company in August 2015.

 Products and services

 SurveyMonkey offers products for building and collecting information via forms as well as survey creation, distribution, data analysis, and reporting.
+As of 2025, the company’s platform has been used by over 250,000 organizations worldwide and has collected more than 100 billion questions answered, supported by 42 million global users.

+Products

 As of 2025, SurveyMonkey’s products include: